livelybug/anda-db/README.md

 # anda-db
-An database for AI Agents built with Object Store
+A database for AI Agents built with Object Store.